TRIUMF-Capstone2022/richai/docs/README.md

 # Project reports

-This directory contains the files related to the project proposal and project final report, as well as images that are used in the root directory README file.
+This directory contains the files related to the project proposal and project final report.

 ## Project proposal